blog-image

 Manuscript: https://doi.org/10.1016/j.worlddev.2024.106659

-Starting in 2017, Ecuador gradually expanded its primary healthcare access program nationwide using mobile traveling healthcare teams through the “Estrategia Médico del Barrio” (EMB) program [or Neighborhood Doctor Strategy].
-This study evaluates the impact of EMB teams, which consisted of a primary care physician, a nurse, and a community health worker, on health outcomes and healthcare utilization.
-Using data from Ecuador’s National Health and Nutrition Survey (ENSANUT) (2012 and 2018) along with administrative records from nearly one hundred health districts, the researchers utilized a quasi-experimental approach to analyze health outcomes in communities that were exposed to EMB compared to those that were not.
-Findings show that EMB led to a 13% decrease in the likelihood of reporting health issues and a 28% increase in preventive care utilization, with mixed effects on curative care.
-The program was particularly effective in rural and peri-urban areas with high indigenous populations.
+Starting in 2017, Ecuador gradually expanded its primary healthcare access program through the Estrategia Médico del Barrio (EMB, or Neighborhood Doctor Strategy).
+This initiative consisted of mobile healthcare teams that traveled across the country to bring health services closer to communities.
+This study evaluates the impact of EMB on health outcomes and healthcare utilization.
+Using data from Ecuador’s National Health and Nutrition Survey (ENSANUT) together with administrative records from nearly one hundred health districts, the researchers applied a quasi-experimental approach to compare communities exposed to EMB with those that were not.

 Policy issue